Chemistry Major Options

 The department of Chemistry offers several options of majors for students who are interested in chemistry and biochemistry.
 These majors provide training in not only chemistry subject matter and laboratory techniques, but also impart strong problem-solving skills that are broadly applicable to many different fields and career paths.
 Students who major in our department frequently pursue careers in not just chemistry and biochemistry (although those are certainly possible paths), but also are well equipped for medical school and other health-science post-graduate training.
 Others pursue jobs in the chemical industry, including at companies that produce pharmaceuticals, develop new materials, or are focused on energy.
 Others’ potential careers include government positions at national labs or agencies such as the National Institutes of Health, the Department of Energy, or the Environmental Protection Agency.
 Careers in education, science communication, and technical consulting are also commonly pursued by students with majors in chemistry and related fields.

-If you have questions not answered here, please contact the Chemistry Undergraduate Office.
+Each of the majors offered by our department are described below.
+If you have additional questions, please contact the Chemistry Undergraduate Office.

 Please see our Advising page for more information and worksheets for all of our majors.

 The Interdisciplinary Chemical Sciences (ICS) major allows students the flexibility to supplement a core study of chemistry with courses in complementary fields.
-This major can be effective preparation for graduate study in the sciences, graduate studies in an interdisciplinary area that might benefit from a strong science background; for medical, law, and business schools; or for direct entry into the job market.
-Because students pursuing the ICS degree have a wide variety of career goals, advising from a chemistry major advisor is especially important.
+This major can be effective preparation for graduate study in the sciences, graduate studies in an interdisciplinary area that might benefit from a strong science background, for medical, law, and business schools, or for direct entry into the job market.
+Because students pursuing the ICS degree have a wide variety of career goals, advising from a chemistry departmental advisor is especially important.

 For further information, please contact the Chemistry Undergraduate Office